Effects of radiative losses on the relativistic jets of high-mass microquasars: Results

-The results we are going to present are, to the best of our knowledge, the first 3D simulations of jets in HMMQs that are relativistic and include radiative cooling in parameterized form.
-They cover the evolution of the jet from its launching, over the onset of instabilities and radiative cooling, to the turbulent phase at the end of our simulations.
+The results we present below are, to the best of our knowledge, the first 3D simulations of jets in HMMQs that are relativistic and include radiative cooling in parameterized form.
+They cover the evolution of the jet from its launch over the onset of instabilities and radiative cooling to the turbulent phase at the end of our simulations.

-More specifically, we discuss the propagation of the jet through the stellar wind, from its outburst close to the black hole up to scales of about $6\cdot 10^{13}$~cm for Cygnus X-1, corresponding to about 20 times the separation between the two stellar components $d_{orb}$, and respectively $2\cdot 10^{13}$~cm $\approx75d_{orb}$ for Cygnus X-3 (the values for $d_{orb}$ are consigned Table \ref{tab:X1vX3}).
-A small overview of previous studies is given \ref{sect:previous}, details on our fiducial simulations are given in~\ref{sect:fiducial} with particular focus on the development of KHI and its role in different phases of jet propagation (Sect. \ref{sect:growth}), as well as cocoon evolution (Sect. \ref{sect:coc_evol}).
-Then, the impact of radiative losses on jet structure and dynamics (Sect. \ref{sect:loss}) is investigated, before performing a small parameter study (Sect. \ref{sect:paramsens}) over the jet temperature (Sect. \ref{sect:T}), kinetic power (Sect. \ref{sect:rho}) and stellar wind (Sect. \ref{sect:vw}).
+More specifically, we discuss the propagation of the jet through the stellar wind from its outburst close to the BH up to scales of about $6\cdot 10^{13}$~cm for Cygnus X-1.
+This corresponds to about 20 times the separation between the two stellar components $d_{orb}$, and $2\cdot 10^{13}$~cm $\approx75d_{orb}$ for Cygnus X-3 (the values for $d_{orb}$ are consigned in Table \ref{tab:X1vX3}).
+A brief overview of previous studies is given in Sect. \ref{sect:previous}.
+Details about our fiducial simulations are given in Sect.~\ref{sect:fiducial}, with particular focus on the development of the KHI and its role in different phases of jet propagation (Sect. \ref{sect:growth}), as well as cocoon evolution (Sect. \ref{sect:coc_evol}).
+Then, the impact of radiative losses on jet structure and dynamics (Sect. \ref{sect:loss}) is investigated, before we perform a short parameter study (Sect. \ref{sect:paramsens}) of the jet temperature (Sect. \ref{sect:T}), kinetic power (Sect. \ref{sect:rho}), and stellar wind (Sect. \ref{sect:vw}).